TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Introduction

-In this paper, we propose TemporalVLM, a video LLM capable of effective temporal reasoning and fine-grained understanding in long videos.
-Fig.~\ref{fig:teaser} shows the differences in model architectures of TemporalVLM and previous works.
-Our model includes two key architectural contributions for temporal reasoning in long videos.
-Firstly, we divide a long-term input video into multiple short-term clips and introduce a time-sensitive clip encoder for extracting time-aware local features from each clip.
-Secondly, we adopt a bidirectional long short-term memory (BiLSTM) module~\cite{goodfellow2016deep} which takes all the local features as inputs and computes global features from multiple clips.
-As a consequence, our features not only are time-sensitive but also contain both local fine-grained and global semantic information, which are crucial for temporal reasoning in long videos.
-Moreover, to further evaluate the performance of our model, we present IndustryASM, a large-scale long video dataset of industry assembly processes for temporal action segmentation benchmarking~\cite{li2020ms,yi2021asformer,kumar2022unsupervised,khan2022timestamp,behrmann2022unified,tran2024permutation,hyder2024action,lu2024fact} and time and motion studies.
-Our IndustryASM dataset comprises of $4803$ videos with an average video duration of $119$ seconds.
-It covers in total $52$ diverse industry assembly tasks and includes timestamp and action labels.
+We propose TemporalVLM, a video LLM for temporal reasoning and fine-grained understanding in long videos.
+Fig.~\ref{fig:teaser} shows the comparisons with prior works.
+Our model includes two architectural contributions.
+Firstly, we divide a long-term input video into multiple short-term clips and introduce a time-sensitive clip encoder for extracting fused time-aware local features from each clip.
+Secondly, we adopt a BiLSTM module which takes all the local features as inputs and computes global features from multiple clips.
+Our features not only are time-sensitive but also contain both local fine-grained and global semantic information, which are crucial for temporal reasoning in long videos.
+Moreover, to further evaluate our model, we present IndustryASM, a large-scale long video dataset of industry assembly processes for temporal action segmentation benchmarking and time and motion studies.
+Our IndustryASM dataset comprises of $4851$ videos with an average video duration of $105$ seconds.
+It covers in total $47$ diverse industry assembly tasks and includes timestamp and action labels.
 We convert the labels into chat samples with manually written instructions.
-To the best of our knowledge, it is the first large-scale video dataset recorded on factory floors and labeled by industrial engineers for temporal action segmentation evaluation and time and motion analyses.
-Lastly, extensive experiments on datasets of long videos, i.e., TimeIT~\cite{ren2024timechat} and IndustryASM, demonstrate that our TemporalVLM approach achieves superior results over previous methods across temporal reasoning and fine-grained understanding tasks, namely dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation.

-In summary, our contributions include: \begin{itemize} \item We develop TemporalVLM, a video LLM for temporal reasoning and fine-grained understanding in long videos. \item Given a long-term input video, we first sample short-term clips and encode each clip along with its timestamps into time-aware local features.
-The local features are then fed to a BiLSTM module to extract global features.
-Therefore, our features not only are time-sensitive but also capture effective local and global information. \item We present IndustryASM, a large-scale long video dataset of manufacturing assembly procedures.
-Our videos are recorded on factory floors with actions and timestamps labeled by industrial engineers for time and motion analyses and temporal action segmentation evaluation.
-We will make our dataset available publicly. \item Our evaluations show that TemporalVLM outperforms prior works across temporal reasoning and fine-grained understanding tasks on datasets of long videos. \end{itemize}
+Lastly, extensive experiments demonstrate that TemporalVLM achieves superior results over previous methods.